kptdev/kpt/docs/kpt_bless.md

   DIR:
     Defaults to '.'
-    Bless fails if Dir does not exist
+    Bless fails if DIR does not exist

 ```
 kpt bless DIR [flags]